 - Measles contact, within 72 hours of exposure (some effect if given within six days) in:

 - Non-immune pregnant women (but there is no evidence it prevents fetal loss).

 - An infant aged under 9 months - if the mother is not immune

 - An infant aged 6-8 months - if the mother is immune (because under 6 months the child is protected by maternal antibodies and after 9 months MMR can be given for prophylaxis following exposure to measles).

-Note: For mumps contacts, neither HNIG nor MMR offers protection.
+NB: for mumps contacts, neither HNIg nor MMR offers protection.

 Human specific immunoglobulins

 - Hepatitis B immunoglobulin: this is used after needlestick or sexual exposure and in infants born to infected mothers (persistent carrier with detectable hepatitis e antigen or its antibody or in recent infection).
 It should also be given in hepatitis B mothers when the birth weight of the baby is <1500 g.
 The sexual contacts of acute hepatitis B sufferers and chronic hepatitis B sufferers (newly diagnosed) should also receive specific immunoglobulin if unprotected sexual contact occurred in the previous seven days.
 It should be given preferably within 12 hours and not later than one week after exposure.
 Hepatitis B vaccine should also be given.
 See the separate Hepatitis B Vaccination and Prevention article.